yuexue/django_url_decr/README.md

 # django_url_decr

-Django Url Decorator is a simple lib let you decorating Django view functions based on url patterns, e.g., you may add _login\_required_ decorator for all sub urls of _/users/*_ :
+Django Url Decorator is a simple lib for decorating Django every view functions ofan included url sub patterns, e.g., you may add _login\_required_ decorator for all sub urls of _/users/*_ :

     from django_url_decr import url_decr
     from django.contrib.auth.decorators import login_required